 Here are some examples of flats our monthly magazine, The ENIGMA.
-Move the mouse over the box after each flat to view the solution.
+More examples of flats and other puzzles of the NPL can be found in our minisample.
+Move the cursor over the box after each flat or tap on them to view the solution.

 ENIGMATIC REBUS (^3 ^5 ^7)